FHA 3 4 unit self sufficiency test and calculator

 What is the FHA self-sufficiency test?

-The FHA self-sufficiency test is a new guideline that determines whether a property’s rental income can cover its full payment.
+The FHA self-sufficiency test is a newer guideline that determines whether a property’s rental income can cover its full payment.

 A triplex or four-plex is not eligible for FHA financing unless its rental income potential exceeds the payment.
 The rule does not apply to duplexes.